Mitra98t/Flavor/flavor_book/src/introduction.md

 ## How to read this book

-The book is structured as a sort of _diary_ journaling the development of Flavor.
+The book is structured as a sort of _diary_ journaling the development of _Flavor_.
 For that reason the chapter will not follow a logical structure, but instead will follow the production timeline.
-This means that we can go back to describing the design of the language at any moment during development to accurately follow my steps.
-The implementation on the other hand will be structured based on the code itself; the chapter related to the **[Lexer](./implementation/lexer.md)**, for instance, will describe the lexer's implementation mimicking the _wiki_ of a project.
-To reiterate, the [implementation](./implementation/implementation.md) section will be structured and organized logically, while the rest of the book will follow the development timeline.

-If you are following the production of this book, then you might find the content of this paragraph rather unsatisfying.
-I will expand on this paragraph when I need to include a new notation in the book.
+To maintain a structured system in the book, it will be structured as follows:

+- **Language Development**
+  - Describes language development concepts and ideas.
+- **Design**
+  - Outlines the design choices behind the Flavor language discussing their concequences and implications.
+  - Flavor features
+- **Implementation**
+  - Describes the implementation structure digging deep in the code.

 **Look out for the call-outs!**
 I will insert call-outs in the book, each one means something.